 Family – Sunflower Asteraceae

-Life Cycle – creeping perennial
+Life Cycle – biennial, simple perennial

 Habitat – forage crops, hay fields, rangeland, roadsides, waste areas

 - Deeply lobed, “cobwebby” basal leaves